ANI2707/ANI2707/README.md

 # 💫 About Me:
-👋 Hi, I’m Aniket<br>👀 I’m interested in Coding<br>🌱 I’m currently learning c++/web<br>📫 How to reach me www.linkedin.com/in/aniket-bhosale-217a7a223<br>⚡ Fun fact : Recent studies show that around 70% of coding jobs have nothing to do with technology at all
+👋 Hi, I’m Aniket<br>👀 I’m interested in Coding<br>🌱 I’m currently learning React Js📫 How to reach me www.linkedin.com/in/aniket-bhosale-217a7a223<br>⚡ Fun fact : Recent studies show that around 70% of coding jobs have nothing to do with technology at all

 ## 🌐 Socials: